Arrivals

 About the Artist

-My practice is a forensic and emotional excavation of “unearthed” histories, centered on the invisible labor of caregiving and the resilience of immigrant families.
-My work functions as a bridge across time, narrated through a dual lens: the visceral, unfiltered perspective of my childhood self and the informed, advocacy-driven viewpoint of my adulthood.
-This intersection allows me to confront systemic inequities and the “model minority” myth by centering narratives that are often sidelined in Western historical accounts.
+MK Wong’s practice is a forensic and emotional excavation of “unearthed” histories, centered on the invisible labor of caregiving and the resilience of immigrant families.
+Wong’s work functions as a bridge across time, narrated through a dual lens: the visceral, unfiltered perspective of his childhood self and the informed, advocacy-driven viewpoint of his adulthood.
+This intersection allows Wong to confront systemic inequities and the “model minority” myth by centering narratives that are often sidelined in Western historical accounts.

-I specialize in sequential narratives and graphic novel memoirs, utilizing a visual language I describe as “heightened reality.”
-By pairing mundane, real-life objects with surrealist metaphors, I translate complex themes—such as the emotional landscape of elderly care, the weight of medical advocacy, and the nuances of cultural identity—into accessible, atmospheric stories.
-My work is intentionally grounded in a non-Western perspective, honoring the damaging effects of colonialism on the colonized while celebrating the preservation of heritage within the immigrant communities of San Francisco.
+Wong specializes in sequential narratives and graphic novel memoirs, utilizing a visual language he describes as “heightened reality.”
+By pairing mundane, real-life objects with surrealist metaphors, Wong translates complex themes—such as the emotional landscape of elderly care, mental illness, the weight of medical advocacy, and the nuances of cultural identity—into accessible, atmospheric stories.
+Wong’s work is intentionally grounded in a non-Western perspective, honoring the damaging effects of colonialism on the colonized while celebrating the preservation of heritage within the immigrant communities of San Francisco.

-Technically, my process is a hybrid of the physical and the digital.
-Each composition begins with traditional drawing, where I intentionally preserve the residues of erased pencil markings.
+Technically, Wong’s process is a hybrid of the physical and the digital.
+Each composition begins with traditional drawing, where Wong intentionally preserves the residues of erased pencil markings.
 These “ghosts” of the initial sketch are vital; they provide a trace of human touch within a digital format, acting as a metaphor for the persistence of memory and the labor of the hand.
-I then layer these sketches with digital color and texture, creating a final product that feels both modern and historically rooted.
-My goal is to demand active participation from the viewer, inviting them to embrace the unfamiliar and recognize the profound dignity in the everyday act of care.
+Wong then layers these sketches with digital color and texture, creating a final product that feels both modern and historically rooted.
+Wong’s goal is to demand active participation from the viewer, inviting them to embrace the unfamiliar and recognize the profound dignity in the everyday act of care.

 About me